proxmox/proxmox-backup/docs/tape-backup.rst

 --eject-media  Eject media upon job completion.

   It is normally good practice to eject the tape after use.
-This unmounts the tape from the drive and prevents the tape from getting dirty with dust.
+This unmounts the tape from the drive and prevents the tape from getting dusty.

 --export-media-set  Export media set upon job completion.